awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-troubleshooting.md

 **Problem**: `AWS-RunPatchbaseline` completed successfully, but there are some missing patches\.

-Below are some common causes and their solutions\.
+The following are some common causes and their solutions\.

 **Cause 1**: The baseline isn't effective\.